-Here, we’ll discuss how to talk about philanthropy with your clients, which begins with an understanding of the why.
+Here, we’ll focus on how to talk about philanthropy with your clients, starting with the benefits of having this conversation.

-Deepen your client relationships.
-Charitable giving is often a personal and meaningful topic for clients.
-Although many advisors consider charitable giving tools as tax-savings vehicles only, this is not how many clients see it.
-In fact, a 2014 study by the U.S. Trust reported that high-net-worth clients give because they believe their gift can make a difference or for personal satisfaction rather than for tax savings.
+Deepen your relationships.
+Although many advisors consider charitable giving tools as purely tax-savings vehicles, this is not how many clients see it.
+For them, charitable giving is a personal topic.
+In fact, a recent study by the U.S. Trust reported that 53 percent of the wealthy are motivated to give back by personal values and a desire to make an impact.

-As such, introducing philanthropy in your financial planning discussions can provide an opportunity to develop a deeper relationship with your clients.
-Although technical conversations about taxation and estate planning will certainly remain a large part of the financial planning process, introducing the topic of philanthropy can help you learn about your clients’ passions, their history, their guiding morals, and how they envision their legacy.
+As such, introducing philanthropy in your financial planning discussions can provide an opportunity to develop deeper relationships with your clients.
+Specifically, it can help you learn about your clients’ passions, their history, their guiding morals, and how they envision their legacy.

-Retain family assets.
-Research has shown that when clients pass away and their estates transition to their heirs, 90 percent to 95 percent of the time, those heirs are going to immediately move assets to their own financial advisors.
+Retain family wealth.
+The research has shown that when clients pass away, 90 percent to 95 percent of heirs move assets to their own financial advisors.
 This level of attrition can be crippling to any advisor’s practice.
-To help prevent this costly scenario, it’s important to engage clients’ family members in the planning process.
+To help prevent this costly scenario, it’s important to engage in family wealth planning.
 One easy way to do this?
-Charitable planning.
+Discuss charitable giving.

 Many charitably inclined clients have a desire to create a philanthropic legacy.
 By including younger generations in the philanthropic conversation, the family can shape their philanthropic goals together, preparing the younger generation to take over when the older generations pass on.
-If you actively include these younger generations, it is far more likely that they will keep assets with you when the estate transitions.
+Plus, by actively including these younger generations, it is far more likely that they will keep assets with you when the estate transitions.

-Obtain referrals by positioning yourself as an expert.
-In a 2013 study by U.S. Trust regarding the philanthropic conversation, 60 percent of advisors surveyed said that discussing philanthropy with their clients helped establish new relationships.
-Because so many high-net-worth clients want to include philanthropy in their financial plans, they need advisors with expertise in charitable-giving vehicles to aid them in giving strategically and effectively.
-By honing your skills in this area, you’re likely to generate referrals from high-net-worth clients satisfied with the charitable giving advice you have offered.
+Gain new clients.
+In a 2018 study by the U.S. Trust regarding the philanthropic conversation, 60 percent of advisors surveyed said that discussing philanthropy with their clients helped them establish new relationships.
+Because so many high-net-worth clients want to include philanthropy in their financial plans, they need advisors with expertise in charitable giving vehicles to aid them in giving strategically and effectively.
+By being a go-to resource in this area, you’re likely to generate referrals from high-net-worth clients satisfied with the charitable giving advice you have offered.

 Start early.
-Frequently, advisors will introduce charitable giving vehicles as a solution to a tax or estate planning issue raised by the client.
-According to that 2013 U.S. Trust study, however, many clients would prefer that an advisor broach the subject of philanthropy early in the relationship.
-By doing so, you can incorporate philanthropy in your client’s financial plan from the start; set a clear vision of the client’s goals; and, as mentioned earlier, deepen your relationship.
+Many advisors will introduce charitable giving vehicles as a solution to a tax or estate planning issue raised by the client.
+According to that 2018 U.S. Trust study, however, many high-net-worth individuals (29 percent) feel charitable giving should be raised during their very first meeting with their advisor, and the majority (58 percent) believe this discussion should occur within the first several meetings.
+By taking this approach, you can incorporate philanthropy in your client’s financial plan from the start, set a clear vision of the client’s goals, and, as mentioned earlier, deepen your relationship.

 - What type of legacy do you want to leave?

-- What issues or causes are you most passionate about?
+- What issues are you most passionate about?

 - What motivates your charitable giving?